benjasHu/storer/README.md

-# webstorage
+# Storer
-Extended functionality for LocalStorage and SessionStorage
+Extended storage functionality for LocalStorage and SessionStorage

 Readme in process...